ern0/posixino/README.md

 Method stubs created for `WebClient`
 (it will be compiled, but does not work).

-Posixino is only tested on Linux yet.
+Posixino is only tested on Linux.